FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/1-Overview.md

 # Overview of Closed Loop Control

-Up until now, we have been using pretty much entirely `open loop control`, which is when the value that we sent to our actuators is determined solely by the input from something like a controller and does not use sensor feedback.
+Up until now, we have been using pretty much entirely `open-loop control`, which is when the value that we sent to our actuators is determined solely by the input from something like a controller and does not use sensor feedback.
 For what we've dealt with so far, where we wanted the user to be able to control the mechanism's speed via a joystick or a button press, this has worked fine.
 However, if we wanted to do something such as move our mechanism to a setpoint, this becomes more difficult.
 For instance, in the 2019 game, we had 2 different setpoints for our arm that we used for scoring the cargo balls: one for the cargo ship goal height and one for the lowest rocket goal height.

 One might try to solve this problem of precise control by using timing.
 For instance, if we wanted to drive forward 10 feet, we could just time how long our robot takes to go 10 feet when we apply 70% power forward and then use that timing to allow our drivetrain to go at that speed.